-- Venice Film Festival comes to an end: Enraging Italian nativists, Mike Leigh’s British-made abortion drama Vera Drake won two top Venice Festival awards, the Golden Lion for Best Film and the Silver Cup for Best Actress Imelda Staunton.
+- Enraging Italian nativists, Mike Leigh’s British-made abortion drama Vera Drake won two top Venice Film Festival awards: The Golden Lion for Best Film and the Silver Cup for Best Actress Imelda Staunton.

 Mike Leigh’s abortion drama Vera Drake is Venice Festival winner + Imelda Staunton named Best Actress

 Earlier this year, Mike Leigh’s British-made abortion drama Vera Drake was turned down by the Cannes Film Festival’s powers-that-be.
 Lucky film: At least partly thanks to its Cannes’ snub, Leigh’s well-received socially conscious drama has gone on to win the Venice Film Festival’s Golden Lion.

 Additionally, Vera Drake earned Imelda Staunton the Best Actress Silver Cup, automatically turning the stage, television, and film veteran into a potential Academy Award contender.